AIA Tours: land

 (B)= Breakfast, (L)= Lunch, (R)= Reception, (D)= Dinner

-Tuesday, January 17, 2023: Depart home
+Tuesday, January 16, 2024: Depart home

-Wednesday, January 18: Arrive Cairo, Egypt | Private transfer to hotel in Giza
+Wednesday, January 17: Arrive Cairo, Egypt | Private transfer to

 You will be met upon arrival at Cairo’s airport and transferred to Giza’s historic Mena House, a palatial hotel set amid 40 acres of gardens, with magnificent views of the adjacent Great Pyramid of Khufu (Cheops).
 Gather for dinner at our hotel.
-Overnight at the 5-star Marriott Mena House hotel (Pyramid View rooms) for four nights.
+Overnight at the 5-star Marriott Mena House hotel (Pyramid View rooms) for six nights.
 (D)

-Thursday, January 19: Giza Plateau | Welcome dinner
+Thursday, January 18: Giza Plateau | Welcome dinner

-Spend the morning exploring the Giza Plateau, including the Great Pyramid of Khufu; Eastern Cemetery, with its vibrantly decorated mastaba of Meresankh III; mortuary temple of Khufu; timeless Sphinx; and nearby Valley Temple of Khafra.
+Sphinx; and nearby Valley Temple of Khafra.
 After lunch at a nearby restaurant we return to our hotel.
 This evening we gather for a welcome reception and dinner with our AIA lecturer/host and local tour manager/guide.
 (B,L,R,D)

-Friday, January 20: Egyptian Museum or Grand Egyptian Museum
+Friday, January 19: Egyptian Museum or Grand Egyptian Museum (GEM) | Giza

-Sunday, January 22: Medieval Cairo: Museum of Islamic Art, walking tour
+Sunday, January 21: Medieval Cairo: Museum of Islamic Art, walking tour, Bayt Al-Suhaymi | Giza

-This morning your luggage is transferred to our hotel in Medieval (Old) Cairo while we visit the Museum of Islamic Art, considered the world’s largest museum dedicated to Islamic art.
-Its collection of more than 100,000 artifacts ranges from textiles and carpets to ivory, ceramic, wood, metal, glass, and much more.
-Then we take a walk through the bustling streets of Medieval Cairo, admiring magnificent Islamic architecture that is embellished with exquisite mashrabiya (woodwork) façades, painted mosaics, and decorative domes.
-Your AIA Egyptologist, Dr. El Daly, is an expert on the reuse of Pharaonic stonework in Christian and Islamic buildings, examples of which we will see.
-Over many centuries Fatimid, Mameluke, Circassian, Ayyubid, and Ottoman rulers all enhanced the character of this historic center by building splendid mosques, sabils (water fountains), kuttabs (Qur’anic schools), madrassas (schools), houses, and wekalas (trade complexes).
-Enjoy lunch and browsing in Khan el-Khalili, the famous souq (bazaar), before arriving at our nearby hotel for some time to relax before gathering for dinner.
-Overnight at the boutique, 17suite Le Riad hotel for two nights.
+This morning we visit the Museum of Islamic Art, which houses more than 100,000 artifacts ranging from textiles and carpets to ivory, ceramic, wood, metal, glass, and much more.
+Then we have a guided walking tour through the bustling streets of medieval Cairo (“the city of 1,000 minarets”), admiring magnificent Islamic architecture that is embellished with exquisite mashrabiya (woodwork) façades, painted mosaics, and decorative domes.
+Your AIA lecturer/host, Dr. El Daly, is an expert on the reuse of Pharaonic stonework in Christian and Islamic buildings, examples of which we will see.
+Over many centuries, Fatimid, Mameluke, Circassian, Ayyubid, and Ottoman rulers all enhanced the character of this historic center by building splendid mosques, sabils (water fountains), kuttabs (Qur’anic schools), madrassas (schools), houses, and wekalas (trade complexes).
+Enjoy lunch and browsing in Khan el-Khalili, the famous souq (bazaar), ending with a visit to Bayt Al-Suhaymi (House of Suhaymi), a superb example of a wealthy private residence dating back to 1648 and beautifully restored in the late 20th century.
+We return to our hotel before gathering for dinner.
 (B,L,D)

-Tuesday, January 24: Fly to Luxor | Karnak Temple | Luxor Temple
+Tuesday, January 23: Fly to Luxor | Karnak Temple | Luxor Temple

-Wednesday, January 25: Valley of the Kings | Deir el Bahari | Luxor Museum
+Wednesday, January 24: Valley of the Kings | Deir el Bahari | Luxor Museum

 In the Valley of the Kings, our morning exploration includes several royal tombs, including the legendary Tomb of Tutankhamen and the spectacular Tomb of Seti I. Continue on to the stunning mortuary temple of Hatshepsut at Deir el Bahari, including the Third Terrace Sanctuary of Amun with its beautifully preserved painted decoration.
 After lunch we return to the east bank of the Nile and visit the small, but excellent, Luxor Museum.
 Return to our hotel and then gather for dinner.
 (B,L,D)

-Thursday, January 26: Valley of the Queens | Deir el Medina | Esna | Embarkation
+Thursday, January 25: Valley of the Queens | Deir el Medina | Esna | Embarkation

 Spend the morning in the Valley of the Queens, where we gain access to the touching Tomb of Khaemwaset, a young son of Ramesses III; and the Tomb of Nefertari, often called the most beautiful tomb in Egypt.
 Continue on to Deir el Medina, the ancient village of the workers who built the pharaohs’ tombs, where we visit the beautifully preserved Tomb of Sennedjem and the recently restored Ptolemaic Temple of Hathor.
 Our last visit on the west bank is the tomb of Ramose.